hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/letters_fifth_series/1267_214_christine.md

 could not, but \[was\] mentally sending you good wishes all along.

 Miss \[Josephine\] MacLeod has arrived with her Japanese friends: Mr.
-Okakura \[Kakuzo\], a professor of art, and Mr. Hori, a Brahmachârin.
+Okakura \[Kakuzo\], a professor of art, and Mr. Hori, a Brahmachārin.
 The latter has come to India to study Sanskrit and English.
 The former came to see India, the Motherland of Japanese culture and art.
 Well, Mrs. \[Ole\] Bull and Nivedita are also expected in a few days.
 As it